mokdevel/DarcMods/DarcMissions/README.md

 # DarcMissions
 A mission frame work for Arma Reforger.
 There are various missions premade and their behaviour can be modified by editing the configuration jsons.

-TBD:
-- Add rndCount for waypoints as a min,max parameter in core
-- Uncomment: float rndRange = 0;//Math.RandomInt(0, range/3); in WPHelper

 ## Installation
 Just active the mod (and dependencies) and you're good to go.